karaoc/dayz.test/Server-settings.md

 Array of string.
 Put every classname of the item, you want to be able to be placed in the territory where you are not a member of him.

+### "DoDamageWhenEnterWrongCodeLock"
+Bool.
+If set to 0, the player will not take damage if he enters a wrong code lock.
+If set to 1, he will take damage.

+### "DamageWhenEnterWrongCodeLock"
+Float.
+The number of damage the player will take when he types a wrong code lock.

 # BookSettings

 ### "EnableBook"